bloguetronica/gf2-morse/README.txt

 changing your working directory to the current one.
 This script will first obtain and install the required "build-essential" and "libusb-1.0-0-dev" packages (if they are not installed yet).
 Then it will compile the binary and move it to "/usr/local/bin/".
-It will also copy the corresponding man page to "/usr/local/share/man/man1/".
+Note that the build process will also compress the respective man page and copy it to "/usr/local/share/man/man1/".
 Note that the installation script won't create the necessary access rules, in the assumption that the main commands are, or will be installed.

 To uninstall, you should run "uninstall.sh" by typing "sudo ./uninstall.sh", again on a terminal window after making sure that your working directory is